vphantom/vof/README.md

 The name "vanilla" was chosen to symbolize the aim to keep the format as simple and generic as possible.

+## Version Control Strategy

+Similarly to Google Protocol Buffers, since readers and writers must agree on a format out of band, basic rules must be followed to ensure good forward and backward compatibility:

+* Deprecated fields must never be reused;
+* Field types may be updated, but only in backwards-compatible ways (i.e. `int` vs `enum`);
+* Field IDs must never be reused.

 ### Status

 **BETA SPECIFICATION, NOT YET IMPLEMENTED**  The selection of high-level types may still change a little bit, but the main decisions have all been finalized.